 – What video resolution does it record at (compare front and back cameras)

-The third lens in the 12 Pro is really useful in my opinion.
+The third lens in the 15 Pro is really useful in my opinion.
 The telephoto lens is better for products and portraits.
 The ultra wide is useful for group selfies, landscapes and property interiors.
-Be careful if you’re using the ultra wide for portraits and groups of people, they may be very distorted.
+But… be careful if you’re using the ultra wide, it may be very distorted, especially for people and can make them look very odd!

-• The oldest iPhone (and therefore cheapest) with dual lenses including telephoto and portrait mode is the iPhone 8 Plus.
+- The oldest iPhone (and therefore cheapest) with the extra telephoto lens is the iPhone 11 Pro.

 Would you like some advice on which phone you should get next?
 Online booking for a free 15 minute phone or Zoom call is coming soon.
 For now, send me an email and I’ll be happy to help.

 Want to learn how to get the best out of your phone camera?
-Come along to one of my Zoom phone photography and editing workshops; you’ll learn how to get out of ‘point-and-shoot’ mode and how to edit your photos to make them pop.
+Come along to one of my phone photography and editing workshops; you’ll learn how to get out of ‘point-and-shoot’ mode and how to edit your photos.
 Check out the link above for loads of fantastic reviews and to book your place.